-Kinder Morgan Energy Partners LP (KMP) said December crude shipments on the Trans Mountain pipeline are oversubscribed by 70 percent.
+Kinder Morgan Energy Partners LP (KMP:US) said December crude shipments on the Trans Mountain pipeline are oversubscribed by 70 percent.

 Subscriptions on the portion of the system delivering to refineries in British Columbia and Washington were 72 percent over capacity, the company said in an e-mailed bulletin.